openvstorage/ovs-documentation/Internals/ALBA/selfhealing.md

 The reasoning behind it is that it is rather cheap to fetch manifests and do some calculations, but it is expensive to move fragments and update the manifests accordingly.
 We really want a move to count.
 Also we want to avoid a combination of moving from **high** to **ok** and next from **ok** to **low** where a single move from **high** to **low** would have been possible.

-To stop the rebalancing process execute
+To stop the rebalancing process execute:
 ```
 root@cmp02:~# alba get-maintenance-config --config=/opt/OpenvStorage/config/arakoon/<backendname>-abm/<backendname>-abm.cfg  --disable-rebalance
 ```